WideEyeLabs/AIVerification/README.md

 ### About AIVerification

-To get started simply import the AIVerification header (#import <AIVerification.h>).
+To get started simply import the AIVerification header (AIVerification.h).
 Verifications are simple human readable assertions that test the state of subclasses of UIView.
 After it has run, a VerificationTest generates error messages for each of the assertions that failed which can then be displayed to the user.
 The following is an example test with a single assertion...
 ````objective-c
 NSArray *errors = [VerificationTest forInputs:inputViews
         andTestCases:^(VerificationTest *inspect) {